sugunan/ezfollow/README.md

 * There should be a way to find SLA time lines of each mail thread
   * Refer the matrix provided above and indicate if any of the SLA breached
   * Good to have a way to alert about to breach SLA for each mail thread (before 10 min)
+  * It is good to have working hours on SLA clock as Monday to Friday on week days and 8AM to 5PM as office hours